-LOS GATOS, CA – April 26, 2021 cyberManor announced today that its’ New Home Technology Experience Center (NHTC), in the heart of Silicon Valley, can now be rented on AirB&B. After a very successful launch of the AirB&B site to initial renters of the home in April cyberManor has decided to continue this rental offering through the spring and summer months.
-Guests of the home can experience first hand a residence fully controlled by Control4 and the Josh.ai voice assistants.
+LOS GATOS, CA – April 26, 2021 cyberManor announced today that its’ New Home Technology Experience Center (NHTC), in the heart of Silicon Valley, can now be rented on AirB&B or toured as a Smart Home Experience on AirB&B. After a very successful launch of the AirB&B site to initial renters of the home in April cyberManor has decided to continue this rental offering through the rest of 2021 and 2022.
+Guests of the home experience first hand a residence fully controlled by Control4 enhanced by Josh’s voice assistance.
 When first entering the home a guest can simply announce, “OK Josh, I’m Home” and the lights turn on, music plays softly in the kitchen, the TV turns on, motorized shades rise, the heating system turns on, the skylights open, and even the backyard fountain turns on.
-With three simple words the power of an integrated Control4 home comes to life.
+With four easy words the power of an integrated Control4 home comes to life.
+Our guest’s stay is simply smarter with Josh and Control4 working together.
+We call it a Talk, Touch, Push, Point, home control experience.
+Even the new Apple Watch can control our Control4 Certified home!

 The home is also a showcase for the latest in motorized short throw projection and screen technology.
 In the master bedroom a Screen Innovations 90” screen drops from the ceiling and an LG 4K high resolution ultra short throw projector provides a movie theater experience from the comfort and luxury of a high tech bed from Bryte Bed.
 The adjoining master bathroom features the latest hydrotherapy shower experience from Kohler, heated flooring and towel bar, and even an Electric Mirror disappearing TV located behind the large vanity mirror where one can catch up on the latest news, personal calendar, or local traffic conditions.